Band of Outsiders (1964)

 Mentioned by Jean-Luc Godard.

-Matthew, Theo, and Isabelle race through the Louvre in homage
+Matthew, Theo, and Isabelle race through the Louvre in homage to this film

 Scotty mentions it.
 Also, a poster is shown in his apartment.